arturochian/datascience-2015/lessons/15_clustering/README.md

 2. Identify the two closest clusters and merge them.
 3. Repeat step 2 until all points are in a single cluster.

-### Action: Show video illustration from dataschool.io.
+### Action: Draw this procedure in action on the board.

 Once we've constructed the tree of clusters from the bottom-up, we can cut it off at a certain height to get the number of clusters we desire.
 The lower we cut the tree, the more clusters we get.